gmantas93/assignments/CV.md

 * Project’s Title: _“Research in the environmental economics and natural resources and the political economy of capitalism”_ (Supervisor: dr. Andriana Vlachou, Associate Professor)

-03/2013 – 05/2013 **Part-time Administrative Assistant, Mouratos-Zaimakis G.P.**, Secondary Education Tutorial Center, Greece
+03/2013 – 05/2013 **Administrative Assistant, Mouratos-Zaimakis G.P.**, Secondary Education Tutorial Center, Greece
 * Answer telephone calls, take messages, or transfer calls to staff
 * Sort and deliver incoming mail and send outgoing mail
 * Maintain paper or electronic documents and records

-09/2011 – 02/2012 **Part-time Teaching Assistant, Vafiadakis P.C.**, Secondary Education Tutorial Center, Greece
+09/2011 – 02/2012 **Teaching Assistant, Vafiadakis P.C.**, Secondary Education Tutorial Center, Greece
 * Assistance to high school students on the subjects of “Principles of Economic Theory” and “Principles of Business Administration”
 * Providing counseling services for the nation – wide examinations that determine the entrance in Greek universities